cintric/clearbid-sdk-ios-demo/README.md

 [self.adView loadAd:@"test_ad_placement_id" forSize:CGSizeMake(320, 50)];
 ```

-`self.adView` should be an IBOutlet pointing to the view in your interface.
+If using the interface builder `self.adView` should be an `IBOutlet` pointing to the view in your interface.